alexcasalboni/aws-lambda-power-tuning/README.md

 The AWS Step Functions state machine is composed by four Lambda Functions:

 * **initializer**: create N versions and aliases corresponding to the power values provided as input (e.g. 128MB, 256MB, etc.)
-* **executor**: execute the given Lambda Function N times and extracts invocations statistics from logs (one parallel branch for each single power value)
+* **executor**: execute the given Lambda Function `num` times, extract execution time from logs, and compute average cost per invocation (one parallel branch for each power value)
 * **cleaner**: delete all the previously generated aliases and versions
-* **finalizer**: compute the return the optimal power value (current logic: lowest average cost per invocation)
+* **finalizer**: compute the optimal power value (current logic: lowest average cost per invocation)

 ## Contributing